 - In person at one of the Social Security field offices closest to where you currently live.
 Pro Tip: Call your local office and make an appointment first to skip to the front of the line.

 - Apply for disability with help from an experienced attorney for free.
-This is the only option that triples your chances for approval in 6 months or less, according to a government report.
+This option can triple your odds of approval in 6 months or less the first time you apply, according to a government report.

 You can also apply online for SSDI only, but not SSI at SSA.gov.